 Welcome to Tsehootsooi Middle School.
 We are here to serve all students in our community.
 We offer a wide variety of quality programs to meet the needs of each student.
-We have a quality faculty to serve the academic needs of our students and a support staff who are here to help provide a safe and caring environment for everyone who is part of our school community.
+We have a quality faculty to serve the academic needs of our students and a support staff who are here to help provide a safe and caring environment for each individual who is part of our school community.

 Our curriculum is based on the Arizona State Standards, is data {informational} driven and focuses on student achievement.
 We have high expectations for each student.
 Each individual student is monitored and assessed for the best fitting classes and programs.
 We expect students to attend school regularly, put forth an effort in each classroom, and respect the rights of everyone in our school community.
-Additionally, we believe that the implementation of our Positive Behavior Intervention Support {PBIS} cornerstones of TMS ROCKS will help provide the framework for individual and school success.
+Additionally, we believe that the implementation of our Positive Behavior Intervention Support {PBIS} cornerstones of TMS R.O.C.K.S. {see previous page} will help provide the framework for individual and school success.